danielkvist/covid-19-watcher/README.md

 # COVID-19 Watcher

+> Due to changes on the API, this webapp doesn't work anymore.
+However, I leave the code here in case someone finds it useful or feels like cloning it and using another API

 A simple webapp to watch the evolution of the coronavirus on different countries across the world.

-You can try it here: [https://covidwatcher.netlify.com](https://covidwatcher.netlify.com).